-- (f) Laboratories shall submit all isolates of the following organisms to the department's microbiology laboratory for further evaluation within three (3) business days of isolation: - (1) Carbapenemase-producing carbapenem-resistant Enterobacteriaceae (CP-CRE).
-Isolates include organisms that are nonsusceptible to at least one (1) carbapenem antibiotic with MIC >=2 μ g/ml or zone diameter <=22 mm (<=21 mm for ertapenem), and meet one (1) of the following criteria: - (A) Positive for carbapenemase production by a phenotypic test (e.g., Modified Hodge or Carba NP). - (B) Nonsusceptible to at least three (3) carbapenem antibiotics with MIC >=2 μ g/ml or zone diameter <=22 mm (<=21 mm for ertapenem). - (C) Positive for a carbapenemase gene marker.

-Only one (1) isolate that meets these criteria should be submitted if the same organism is repeatedly recovered from the same patient.

-- (2) Haemophilus influenzae, invasive disease. - (3) Neisseria meningitidis, invasive disease. - (4) Escherichia coli (E. coli) (Shiga toxin-producing (STEC)) isolates, if not available, submit a Shiga toxin detected enrichment broth from a clinical specimen.
+- (f) Laboratories shall submit all isolates of the following organisms to the department's microbiology laboratory for further evaluation within three (3) business days of isolation: - (1) Carbapenemase producing carbapenem resistant Enterobacteriaceae (CP-CRE).
+Isolates include organisms that are nonsusceptible to at least one (1) carbapenem antibiotic with MIC >=2 μ g/ml or zone diameter <=22 mm, and are positive for carbapenemase production by a phenotypic test (e.g., Modified Hodge or Carba NP).
+Only one (1) isolate that meets these criteria should be submitted if the same organism is repeatedly recovered from the same patient. - (2) Haemophilus influenzae, invasive disease. - (3) Neisseria meningitidis, invasive disease. - (4) Escherichia coli (E. coli) (Shiga toxin-producing (STEC)) isolates, if not available, submit a Shiga toxin detected enrichment broth from a clinical specimen.
 If detection of STEC from a stool specimen using a nonculture based method (isolate or broth if not available), submit stool specimen in Cary-Blair media. - (5) Staphylococcus aureus, vancomycin resistance equal to or greater than eight (8) μg/mL. - (6) Mycobacterium tuberculosis. - (7) Streptococcus pneumoniae invasive disease isolates from persons less than five (5) years of age. - (8) Listeria monocytogenes isolates from a normally sterile site. - (9) Salmonella species isolates collected from a clinical specimen.
 If detection of Salmonella from a stool specimen using a nonculture based method, submit stool specimen in Cary-Blair medium. - (10) Shigella species isolates collected from a clinical specimen.
 If detection of Shigella from a stool specimen using a nonculture based method, submit stool specimen in Cary-Blair medium. - (11) Vibrio cholerae isolates collected from stool or vomitus.
 If detection of Vibrio cholerae from a stool specimen using a nonculture based method, submit stool specimen in Cary-Blair medium. - (12) Vibrio species (other than toxigenic Vibrio cholerae), Grimontia hollisae (Vibrio hollisae), and Photobacterium damselae (Vibrio damsela) isolates from a clinical specimen.
-If detection of Vibrio species, Grimontia hollisae (Vibrio hollisae), and Photobacterium damselae (Vibrio damsela) from a stool specimen using a nonculture based method, submit stool specimen in Cary-Blair medium.

-- (g) Laboratories shall submit all confirmed positive remnant HIV diagnostic specimens to a department designated laboratory for confirmation, testing, and further evaluation including, but not limited to, confirmed western blot positives. - (h) Reporting by a laboratory, as required by this section, shall not: - (1) constitute a diagnosis or a case report; or - (2) be considered to fulfill the obligation of the attending physician or hospital to report. - (i) Failure to report constitutes a Class A infraction as specified by IC 16-41-2-8.
-(Indiana State Department of Health; 410 IAC 1-2.5-76)
+If detection of Vibrio species, Grimontia hollisae (Vibrio hollisae), and Photobacterium damselae (Vibrio damsela) from a stool specimen using a nonculture based method, submit stool specimen in Cary-Blair medium. - (g) Laboratories shall submit all confirmed positive remnant HIV diagnostic specimens to a department designated laboratory for confirmation, testing, and further evaluation including, but not limited to, confirmed western blot positives. - (h) Reporting by a laboratory, as required by this section, shall not: - (1) constitute a diagnosis or a case report; or - (2) be considered to fulfill the obligation of the attending physician or hospital to report. - (i) Failure to report constitutes a Class A infraction as specified by IC 16-41-2-8.